OmarShawky1/OmarShawky1/README.md

 I am a Self Taught programmer and currently in the Science-Learning Stage and wanting to be a Software Engineer in the future.
 Visit [my current progress & roadmap](https://github.com/OmarShawky1/CS-Roadmap).

-- 🌱 I’m currently learning Algorithms & Data Structure by Princeton University.
+- 🌱 I’m currently looking for a full-time Software Engineering opening.

 <br>